Updated on October 12, 2025

 Driving time about 20 minutes

-Stop by the Memorial Arch to stretch and read the history of the Ocean Road construction, take a few minutes to walk down onto the beach.
+Stop by the Memorial Arch to stretch and read the history of the Ocean Road construction, and take a few minutes to walk down onto the beach.

 Great Ocean Road Self Drive Tour Memorial Arch